Jorge Soler Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.60).
+- The Braves have a 3.48 team ERA that ranks seventh among all MLB pitching staffs.

-- Braves pitchers combine to surrender 24 home runs (0.8 per game), the fifth-fewest in the league.
+- The Braves surrender the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- Elder (2-0) takes the mound for the Braves in his sixth start of the season.
-He has a 2.17 ERA in 29 2/3 innings pitched, with 26 strikeouts.
+- Wright gets the start for the Braves, his fifth of the season.
+He is 0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- The right-hander's last appearance came on Wednesday against the Miami Marlins, when he threw 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- In his most recent outing on Thursday against the Miami Marlins, the right-hander tossed three scoreless innings while surrendering two hits.

+- The 27-year-old has amassed an ERA of 4.86, with 9.2 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.